-Interdependence is having mutual respect where you value the other person and allow them to have influence in your life.
-In one of his longitudinal studies of newlyweds – mostly of heterosexual couples, Dr. John Gottman found that men were happier in their marriages and less likely to get divorced when they accepted their wife’s influence.
-When men are more willing to share in decision making, marriages were more stable and less likely to lead to demise.
-Although this is certainly a large factor for men, it is just as important for women to accept influence as well.
-In my experience, I have seen women probably accept too much influence in relationships without reciprocity.
-Again, I believe that much of this is societally ingrained.
-As we move toward more progressive attitudes, it has become more common for women to jump to the other extreme of not accepting influence in their relationship for fear of losing who they are.
-Truth be told, if one partner thinks they are winning, both are losing.
-We accept influence from our partners because it helps build and strengthen bonds and because as a significant other, we should care about our partners dreams as much as our own.
-Dr. Gottman discussed the importance of being able to influence one another, but not to the point of crushing the others dream or what is important to them.
+When you think about the word independence versus dependence, what comes to mind?
+These words can have both positive and negative connotations, especially regarding romantic relationships.
+To have a successful, fulfilling relationship, you need a balance of both.
+Interdependency is the foundation of healthy relationships.
+Interdependency in relationships is the mutual dependence between people.
+This shared reliance on one another is crucial to a thriving bond.
+We must be careful not to confuse interdependence with codependence.
+When dependence and independence lack balance, this can often turn into codependence.
+Those who struggle with codependency lack focus on themselves.
+Codependent partners center their lives around their partners, have difficulties setting boundaries, struggle to communicate their needs, and put their partners needs ahead of their own.
+They lose themselves.
+They have changed their responses, behaviors, wants, likes, and needs to make their relationship function.
+The issue is that these relationships function due to their dysfunction.
+Interdependence is having mutual respect, valuing the other person and allowing them to have influence in your life.
+In his research, Dr. John Gottman found that men were happier and less likely to get divorced when they accepted their wife’s influence.
+If men are more willing to share in decision making, marriages were more stable and less likely to lead to demise.
+Although this is a large factor for men, it is also important for women to accept influence as well.
+I have seen women accept too much influence in relationships without reciprocity.
+Again, much of this is societally ingrained.
+It has become more common for women to shift to the other end of the spectrum of not accepting influence in their relationship.
+This could be for fear of losing who they are.
+The truth is, if one partner thinks they are winning, both are losing.
+We accept influence from our partners because it helps build and strengthen bonds.
+As a significant other, we should care about our partners dreams as much as our own.
+Dr. Gottman discussed the importance of being able to influence one another, but not to the point of crushing the others dream.